|George Siemens, Ph.D. | Executive Director

 Dr. Siemens is an internationally renowned author, researcher, and theorist in the field of learning, knowledge management, and technology.
 Prior to his move to the United States, he was Associate Director of the Technology Enhanced Knowledge Research Institute (TEKRI) at Athabasca University and Associate Director of Research and Development at the Learning Technologies Centre of the University of Manitoba.
 He has organized and presented numerous open online courses including two entitled Connectivism and Connective Knowledge.
 He is a highly sought consultant and keynote presenter, having shared his expertise in over 30 countries.
 Dr. Siemens holds a doctorate from the University of Aberdeen and a Master of Arts in Distributed Learning (Leadership and Technology) from Royal Roads University.
 Dr. Siemens oversees all LINK research projects.

-Matt is a researcher with a focus on Learning Theory, Innovation, and learner empowerment.
+Matt’s current research activities focus on learning theory, innovation, learner empowerment, and learning analytics.
 Matt holds a Ph.D. in Learning Technologies from the University of North Texas, a Master of Education in Educational Technology from UT Brownsville, and a Bachelors of Science in Education from Baylor University.
 His research interests include instructional design, learning pathways, sociocultural theory, heutagogy, virtual reality, and open networked learning.
 He has a background in instructional design and teaching at both the secondary and university levels and has been an active blogger and conference presenter.
 He also enjoys networking and collaborative efforts involving faculty, students, administration, and anyone involved in the education process.
 Before coming to UTA, he worked in innovative learning centers as well as forward thinking education companies that looked to expand the limits of formal and informal learning.
 LINK Research Projects: ProSolo, MOOC Design, SHEILA, OnTask, InterLab.